umarhassan-mitodl/11.201-fall-2005/content/pages/readings.md

 Sethi, Harsh.
 "Survival and Democracy: Ecological Struggles in India."
 In *New Social Movements in the South*.
 Edited by Ponna Wignaraja.
 London, UK: Zed Books, 1993, pp. 122-148.
 ISBN: 1856491080.

-{{% resource_link "bc6c96ae-def7-4dfc-b55e-7da0b2a20896" "Dams and Development: A New Framework for Decision-Making: The Report of the World Commission on Dams" %}}.
+[Dams and Development: A New Framework for Decision-Making: The Report of the World Commission on Dams](http://www.archive.org/details/DamsAndDevelopmentANewFrameworkForDecision-making).
 London, UK: Earthscan, 2000, chapters 1, 4 and 7.
 ISBN: 1853837989.

 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen >}}
 R3